 Determines the difference between the epoch of this clock from the Epoch.
 For the UTC, the result is always a RelativeTime value equal to zero.
-For other clocks, it is a value representing the difference between zero on that clock and zero on the UTC measured on the UTC.
+For other clocks, it is a value representing the difference between zero on that clock and zero on the UTC measured on the UTC, where a positive epoc is later than the EPOC.